quaderno/quaderno-ruby/README.md

   # => {"identity"=>{"id"=>737000, "name"=>"Walter White", "email"=>"cooking@br.bd", "href"=>"https://quadernoapp.com/my_account_subdomain/api/v1/"}}
 ```

-`envirnment` is an optional argument.
+`environment` is an optional argument.
 By passing `:sandbox`, you will retrieve your credentials for the sandbox environment and not for production.

 This will return a hash with the information about your api url, which includes the account subdomain.